P Y T H A G O R E A N A R I T H M E T I C S

 The Dot is the basic category of the world of interaction.

-In Pythagorean Arithmetics, categories are indestructible and the relationships between them dynamic and immortal.
-As long as categorical notion are introdused in the reasoning, they continue to act throughout its entire duration.
+In Pythagorean Arithmetics, categories are indestructible, and the relationships between them are dynamic and immortal.
+As long as categorical notions are introduced in the reasoning, they continue to act throughout its entire duration.
 Thus, by examining the dot, where zero and one meet, we are able to detect properties of zero and one and the dot.

-Beyond the dot, zero and one, as previously, maintain a relationship of separation.
+Beyond the dot, zero and one, as before, maintain a relationship of separation.
 To be precise, there is absence of any kind of relationship between them.
-The dot is surrounded by space of separation, and meeting by complete ignorance.
+The dot is surrounded by space of separation, and meeting is hemmed in complete unknowing.
 The world of interaction is incomparably smaller than the space of non-interaction.

 The world of planet Earth is incomparably smaller than the space that surrounds it.

-Up to this point, we had a first acquaintance with the notions and symbols of the phenomenon of interaction.
-While omitting a few steps of the reasoning, to which we are going to be presented during the second lecture, we can briefly describe a few conclusions.
+Up to this point, we have been introduced to the notions and symbols of the phenomenon of interaction.
+While omitting a few steps which make up the reasoning, to which we are going to be presented during the second lecture, we can briefly draw a few conclusions here.